 Back to blog

-How to Study in Germany - Guide for International Students
+How to study in Germany – guide for international students

-4 min read
+5 min read

 How to study in GermanyStudy abroad checklistApplication stepsPreparation timelineStudy requirements

-Step 1: Choose your program and university
+Step 1: Choose your degree programme and university

 • engineering